-This may not be available to taxi or limo drivers since there would only be one person authorized to drive the vehicle.
+This may not be available to taxi, limo or ride share drivers since there would only be one person authorized to drive the vehicle.
 If a ride-sharing driver is involved and his or her app was on, this may point to the vehicle owner as the only person who could have been driving.

 - A warm engine

 - There is a damaged vehicle at scene of an accident